Tax research is a time-consuming challenge if you don’t have a process in place. Learn how to do it effectively in an on-demand training.

 The caveat is that manufacturing exemptions vary by state.

-What this means is that you may work in an industry that you would never consider to be manufacturing, but that the state does for exemption purposes.
+This means you may work in an industry that you would never consider to be manufacturing, but that the state does for exemption purposes.
 Traditional manufacturer or not, there could be exemptions out there just waiting for you to take advantage of!

 For these reasons, it is essential to closely examine a state’s statutes and regulations to correctly determine the state’s definition of the manufacturing process as well as what items are included in the state’s exemption.
 Only then can you uncover what exemptions are available for your company.